wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 ## TestGhostsAgainstStaticControllers.java

 You may want to test the ghosts of each generation produced by `Evolutionizer` against some static pac-man controllers to see the improvements over time.
 Using the `TestGhostsAgainstStaticControllers` class allows you to take a file produced by `Evolutionizer` and run it against the Generation,Nearest Pill,Random,Random NonRev,Starter Pacman provided by the Ms. Pac-Man AI library.
 Each generation of ghost competes against each Pac-man controller some number of times and the average is recorded.
 After all the generations have been iterated through, a file named `evolved_ghosts_vs_static_pacman_yyyy-MM-dd_hh-mm-ss.csv` is produced which contains the average score against each controller for each generation.
+An example result produced by running this class with `ghosts_sample_100generations.csv` is provided at `sample_results/evolved_ghosts_vs_static_pacman_sample_100generations.csv`.

 ### Running TestGhostsAgainstStaticControllers